sepsis-omics/tutorials/docs/modules/snippy/index.md

 ![scratchbook icon](images/scratchbook.png)

-From snippy, there are 10 output files in various formats.
+From Snippy, there are 10 output files in various formats.

 - Go to the file called <fn>snippy on data XX, data XX and data XX table</fn> and click on the eye icon.
 - We can see a list of variants.
 Look in column 3 to see which types the variants are, such as a SNP or a deletion.
 - Look at the third variant called.
 This is a T&rarr;A mutation, causing a stop codon.
 Look at column 14: the product of this gene is a methicillin resistance protein.
 Methicillin is an antibiotic.
 What might be the result of such a mutation? <!--[add a hint/info box]-->

-## View snippy output in JBrowse
+## View Snippy output in JBrowse

 - Go to <ss>Statistics and Visualisation &rarr; Graph/Display Data &rarr; JBrowse</ss>